fr1t2/API_QRL/_QRL/index.html.md

 }
 ```

-The QRL Protocol documentation is intended to lessen the on boarding and get developers up to speed quickly.
+The QRL Protocol documentation is intended to lighten the on-boarding process and get developers up to speed quickly.
 We want you building into the protocol, not trying to learn how to read it!

 This is a work in progress and a such will change over time.
 Please make sure you are referencing the correct version of code and docs.